-Example: Mike recieves a loan to buy a retail store building, and the lender requires the kicker to be 8% of gross sales.
+Example: Mike receives a loan to buy a retail store building, and the lender requires the kicker to be 8% of gross sales.

 An agreement between two or more parties being that certain property be placed with an additional property for safekeeping, pending the fulfillment or performance of of a specific act or condition.

-Example: A deed can be place in escrow pending fulfillment of other conditions to the contract.
+Example: A deed can be placed in escrow pending fulfillment of other conditions to the contract.